 I’ve mentioned in my post the other day, that I’ve just read ‘To Die For’.
-That book is so eye-opening and interesting, that I can’t help but talking about it.
+That book is so eye-opening and interesting, that I can’t help but talk about it.
 In one chapter she mentions an easy option how to get better at (the often expensive) ethical shopping: set a shopping budget.
 And not only a shopping budget – a yearly budget.
 Why is that a difference?
-Well, if you are buying about two items a week, both at about 20 € (more or less).
-At the end of the year, you will have spend 2080 € on clothes and own 104 new items (who needs all that?).
+Well, imagine you buy about two items a week both at about 20 € (more or less).
+By the end of the month, you will have spend 160 € on clothes only.
+At the end of the year, it’s even more: 2080 € on clothes which means you now own 104 new items.
+Did you expect that?
+And: who needs all those clothes?